Indefinite Sturm-Liouville operators in polar form: Sturm-Liouville operator with indefinite weight

 The function $F_+$ is decreasing and unbounded, and $F_-$ is an unbounded increasing function.
 Denote by $f_\pm$ the inverse of $F_\pm$.
 Notice that both $f_-$ and $f_+$ are defined in a neighbourhood of $+\infty$, the function $f_+$ is positive and decreasing, the function $f_-$ is negative and increasing, and

-The following result was proved by F. Atkinson \cite{Atk85}; see also~\cite[Theorem~3.4]{Ben89} for the improved version which we use here.
+The following result was proved by F. Atkinson \cite{Atk85}, see also Bennewitz \cite[Theorem~3.4]{Ben89} for an improved version which we use here.
 The concept of the Neumann $m$-function of $\mathfrak{b}_\pm$ on $I_\pm$ is used in the sense defined in Remark~\ref{rBenn}.
 For the concept of a slowly varying function at $0_\pm$ we refer to Definition~\ref{def:sv} in Appendix~\ref{appen}.

 \begin{theorem} Let $W_\pm$ and $R_\pm$ be the functions defined in \eqref{eq:WR_pm}, let $f_\pm$ be the inverse of the function defined in \eqref{eq:F_pm} and let $m_\pm$ be the Neumann $m$-function of $\mathfrak{b}_\pm$ on $I_\pm$.
 If $W_\pm\circ R_\pm^{-1}$ is a slowly varying function at $0_\pm$, then